Vizzuality/front-end-scaffold/README.md

 - editorconfig and code style based on [Airbnb](https://github.com/airbnb/javascript)
 - [Storybook](https://storybook.js.org/) also available and configured

+## Repository Documentation

+Run the application and go to [http://localhost:3000/docs](http://localhost:3000/docs) to see the application documentation.

+(Online documentation)[front-end-scaffold-docs.vercel.app]

 ## Getting Started

 ### Installing dependencies

 Assuming you already have Node (at least >=16), let's install the package manager: enable `corepack` first and then `corepack` will install the version set in the `packageManager` property of your `package.json`:

 ```bash